 Usually, when playing games in RetroPie on a Raspberry Pi, you need a display, speakers, and a gamepad controller directly wired to a Raspberry Pi.
-With this tutorial, however, we want to show how to play any game with a completely headless Raspberry Pi.
+With this tutorial, however, we want to show how to play any game with a completely headless Raspberry Pi from a remote PC/Tablet/Android device with display, speakers, gamepad controller connected to the latter.
 This tutorial is a special use case of this more generic tutorial, where you can also find link to the source code.

 - optionally headless Raspberry Pi 3B+ running a fresh installation of RetroPie (no display, no speakers, no gamepad controllers are necessary to the Raspberry Pi)